 Likely activities (operation) to result as a consequence of the policy Likely effects if proposal implemented European site(s) potentially affected Could the proposal have likely significant effects on European sites?
 Shadow HRA: ppSPA potentially affected?
-Shadow HRA: Could the proposal have likely significant effects on the ppSPA? the Appropriate Assessment stage. combination with other policies, namely those that would result in additional development in the District.
-The increase in population at this location as a result of this policy could potentially contribute to an increase in visitors to the ppSPA.
-Therefore this policy could result in effects arising from increased recreation on the ppSPA.
+Shadow HRA: Could the proposal have likely significant effects on the ppSPA?
 Therefore this should be considered further at the Appropriate Assessment stage.
-25: HS11 - Fairy Grove, Retford (approximately 61 new dwellings) Residential development Increase in vehicle traffic Increase in recreation pressure Air pollution Physical loss and damage of off-site habitat Disturbance from recreation Birklands and Bilhaugh SAC Uncertain: recreation This site is just over 15km from the Sherwood Forest Visitor Centre.
+25: HS11 - Fairygrove (approximately 61 new dwellings and supporting infrastructure) Residential development Increase in vehicle traffic Increase in recreation pressure Air pollution Physical loss and damage of off-site habitat Disturbance from recreation Birklands and Bilhaugh SAC Uncertain: recreation This site is just over 15km from the Sherwood Forest Visitor Centre.
 The Sherwood Forest Visitor Centre is within 150m of the Birklands and Bilhaugh SAC, and is likely to attract visitors from within the district.
 Therefore, this should be considered further at the Appropriate Assessment stage.
 Sherwood Forest ppSPA Uncertain: recreation, air pollution and physical loss and damage This policy makes provision for c.61 new dwellings and lies 6km from Sherwood Forest ppSPA.
 The allocation site supports suitable winter foraging opportunities for woodlark, as part of the site is arable land.
-Whilst it is considered unlikely that this species would depend upon this habitat given ample suitable foraging habitat in the surrounding landscape, it is uncertain if development at this site as a result of this policy may result in physical
+Whilst it is considered unlikely that this species would depend upon this habitat given ample suitable foraging habitat in the surrounding landscape, it is uncertain if development at this site as a result of this policy may result in physical loss or damage of off-site habitat.
+The increase in population at this location as a result of this policy could potentially contribute to an increase in visitors to the ppSPA.
+The provision of new homes.
+The provision of new homes is likely to relate to an